How to Clean Buckwheat Pillows (Without Destroying Them)

 November 27, 2012 • By

-Buckwheat pillows can last can last 5 or more years with proper care.
+Buckwheat pillows can last can last many years with proper care.
 The first and most important thing you can do to keep your buckwheat pillow in good shape is keep it covered with a standard pillowcase just like any other type of pillow.
 This will allow you to wash just the pillowcase intermittently, so that the pillow’s shell (containing the buckwheat hull fill) doesn’t need cleaning so frequently.

 Eventually everything needs a wash, including your pillow’s fabric case!